JuliaAI/MLJ.jl/docs/src/scientific_data_types.md

 `typeof(y)=typeof(x)` *unless*, `x` and `y` are instances of `CategoricalValue` or `CategoricalString`.
-In this latter case, the assertion continues to hold if and only if `x` and `y` have the same `ordered` flag and the same number of levels:
+In this latter case, the assertion continues to hold if and only if `x` and `y` have the same `ordered` flag and the same number of levels.

 Here, approximately, is the definition of `scitype` on scalar types: